 On the other hand, teachers may face several challenges regarding communication with the individual as the class usually studies in large proportions.
 Students may also need more attention when they do not learn in a suitable learning environment, which prevents their study quality.

-In brief, there are two types of online learning that students commonly take part in, asynchronous and synchronous learning.
-Various advantages could be taken from online studying regarding time convenience, place or maybe studying habit, satisfying many learners’ preferences.
+In brief, there are two types of online learning that students commonly take part in: asynchronous and synchronous learning.
+Various advantages could be taken from online studying regarding time convenience, place, or maybe studying habits, satisfying many learners’ preferences.
 They can learn better with more practice on their skill set than in offline classes.

 Paris-U is proud to be the first liberal arts university to use the online education method to teach.
 You can learn more about the school courses and their significance here.